reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 - 2018 conference is Sep 12-14 in New York, NY

 ### [Grace Hopper Celebration](https://ghc.anitab.org)
-- world's largest gathering of women technologists
+- world's largest gathering of women technologists, 18K+ women in attendance
 - 2018 conference is Sep 26-18 in Houston, TX
 - twitter hashtag for 2017:  #GHC17, #GHC2017